freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/the-odin-project/html-boilerplate-question-d.md

 The final element needed to complete the HTML boilerplate is the `<body>` element.
 This is where all the content that will be displayed to users will go - the text, images, lists, links, and so on.

-To complete the boilerplate, add a body element to the `index.html` file.
-The body element also goes within the HTML element and is always below the head element, like so:
+To complete the boilerplate, add a `body` element to the `index.html` file.
+The `body` element also goes within the `html` element and is always below the `head` element, like so:

 # --question--